claresudbery/clare-wiki-ably/pages/think/events/talks/useful-talk-tips.md

 ## Quick tips for writing and delivering a talk / public speaking

+- There is a video available of me doing a whole talk on this topic.
+It's not currently publicly available but I'm happy to share it if you contact me (you can DM or @ me on Twitter).
 - Tell a story - think about beginning, middle and end.
 Take the audience on a journey.
 - Tell small stories to illustrate points.
 - Make it personal if you can.
 Include your own experiences and how things make you feel.